 In August of 1947 Carole traveled to London, England to make two movies for Eagle-Lion Studios - Brass Monkey and Noose.
-At the time she was unhappily married to Horace Schmidlapp and having an affair with actor Rex Harrison.
+At the time she was unhappily married to her fourth husband Horace Schmidlapp and having an affair with actor Rex Harrison.
 Horace decided to stay in New York City but Rex followed Carole to London.
 Their affair continued and got more serious even though Rex's wife, Lilli Palmer, came with him.
 Carole filmed Brass Monkey at Twickenhan Studios and stayed at the Savoy Hotel with her poodle Gina.
 She lived in England for nearly six months and fell in love with the country.

 Lilli Palmer, Patricia Roc, and Carole